Prikshit77/Encryptix/README.md

 Model training and evaluation using algorithms like Logistic Regression, Random Forest, etc.

 ### Files
-titanic_survival_prediction.py: Main script for model training and evaluation. titanic_data.csv: Dataset used for training and testing.
+Task 1.ipynb: Main script for model training and evaluation.
+Titanic-Dataset.csv: Dataset used for training and testing.

 ## Movie Rating Prediction